Meet the Herbalists of the Schuylkill Herb Exchange

 Contributing to the July 2019 herbal apothecary share

-Martha ONeill is a practitioner of plant medicine and plant craft.
-She explores cultivated and wild spaces through her work as a farmer, herbalist, artist and gardener.
-She makes preserved pieces of the plant world through botanical pressings called “Flowers I Squished".
-Since living in Philadelphia she has worked for several small farm operations in the city and most recently managed our medicine making operation here at Tooth of the Lion.
-Martha is continuing her journey of growing and making medicine in the Germantown neighborhood of Philadelphia.
+Martha O’Neill is a farmer and an herbalist.
+For the past 7 years she has explored cultivated and wild spaces through her work as a farmer, herbalist, artist and gardener.
+She makes preserved botanical pressings called "Flowers I Squished" and has been a member of our farm crew for the last two years, most recently managing the medicine making operation here at Tooth of the Lion .
+Martha is now growing and making medicine in the Germantown neighborhood of Philadelphia and is committed to working with other herbalists in and around Philadelphia to make medicine that is financially accessible.

 Contributing to the August 2019 herbal apothecary share